feltcute/ModdingDocsMGD/Doc/Manual/Events/Additions.rst

     {"12": ["SpecificValue1", "SpecificValue2"]}
   ],

-Not required, will append additional event choices for the game to ignore, including new choices and choice values specific to your mod.
+Not required, will append additional event choices for the 'Debug Game Data On Startup' feature (found in game options) to ignore, including new event choices and choice values specific to your mod.

+See :doc:`Choice </Doc/Functions/EventOnly/Choice>` for more information on event choices.

 **EventText**
 --------------